 Individual Behaviour Plan (IBP/Report)

-- IBPs are triggered by the number of comments in the student planner, (more than 10 per fortnight)
+- IBPs are triggered by the number of negative comments, (more than 10 per fortnight)

 - it is the Form Tutor’s responsibility to monitor negative comments; before considering an IBP, it must be discussed with the Head of Year / Director of Year and student and a meeting must take place between the Form Tutor and home before the IBP can begin; on occasions, when a meeting is not possible, it is important that a phone call is made to inform home and recorded on SIMS

 - an Inclusion will be completed by the student to begin an IBP (only the first time this happens in an academic year, units 1-4)

 - each time the IBP is broken the student will serve a 4:30pm detention.

 - the student receiving more than 10 comments

 - the student misbehaving and being put in the Inclusion Room (this will normally be triggered from an on call).